 Many business leaders have opportunities to lead leaders outside of their business, too.
 These may include boards, non-profit work, and learning organizations.
 Nassar, for example, has served on the Regional Chair's Council of YPO, where he had the opportunity to lead other YPO members.
 On an episode of my podcast YPO 10 Minute Tips from the Top, Nassar shared techniques for leading other leaders:

 There are many skills involved in effective leadership of any type.
-"But most of all," Nassar says, "listening!"
+"But most of all," Nassar says, "!"
 It sets the tone for everything else to follow.
-Nassar says, "To listen to others and understand a different point of view and take into account other perspectives is critical."
+Nassar says, "To listen to others and understand a different point of view and take into account other perspectives is ."
 It will make the individuals feel heard, and you may glean some valuable ideas.

 2. Be Transparent